benfertig/timestamper/README.md

 ```
 chsh -s /bin/zsh
 ```
 You may be asked to enter your login password, which you should do.
-If you do not see any text being printed to the terminal window when you type, do not worry.
+If you do not see any text being printed to the Terminal window when you type, do not worry.
 Your keystrokes are being registered even if you cannot read them.<br />

 Once you have successfully entered your password, quit and restart Terminal<br />